 Looking at the sketches first, we shall try to attempt to answer one of the questions about Poulton: to what extent his subjects were drawn from models or simply from his imagination.
 It is unlikely that he used photographs as he was classically trained and was a skilled medical and anatomical illustrator.

 To Agent Triple P the two sheets of studies above are very revealing.
 Poulton worked with a very soft pencil on very light tissue-type paper.
 The two pages above show two different stages, conceivably.
 The bottom sheet, which include the pissing girls looks like original first stage sketches.
 You can see how lightly he is drawing on the paper and then gradually blocking in darker lines as he gets the pose right.
 These pictures are very rough and we would have believed it quite possible that as he developed his ideas he might have placed a second sheet of thin paper over the original and traced those designs he would then work up.
-The pictures in the first sheet seem to be more refined than the first.
+The pictures in the second sheet seem to be more refined than the first.
 Of course he may not have had to trace them, as he was a first class anatomist, and may have just copied some ideas onto another sheet.
 The give away to Agent Triple P is that the girls are rendered with bald heads, which is exactly what you would do if drawing from imagination and working up a figure from basic shapes.
 If using a model you would usually include hair.

 Study of urinating woman